Steps To Protect Your Home Before Leaving for Christmas Holidays

 2. Schedule A Deep Clean

-After a long holiday, one of the worst things is returning to a dirty and stinking home.
-You will have the holiday blues, and a dirty home will worsen it.
-As you will have to start cleaning as soon as your back.
+After a long holiday, one of the worst things is coming home to a dirty house.
+You will have the holiday blues, and a dirty home will make it worse.
+As soon as you’re back, you will have to start cleaning.
 The situation could be dirty clothes, a full bin, dirty dishes and more.

-The best thing to do is clean before you leave so when you get back you can just relax.
+The best thing to do is clean before you leave, so you can relax when you return.
 Schedule a deep clean a few days before you go, take out the bins and wash all those dishes.
 Cleaning will also protect your home and you from diseases and unwanted bacteria.
 For example, it takes only three days for mould to form on plates and outdoor food.

 You may also want to schedule a light cleaning after you are back to get rid of all that dust (depending on how long you are gone).